University Applications – UCAS

 Boys will be encouraged to apply for Oxford and Cambridge if their grades indicate that this is appropriate, as well as other top universities in the Russell Group.
 It is our belief, however, that these prestigious groupings do not fully reflect the real breadth and quality of UK universities and we will gladly publicise all institutions and courses, supporting all our boys in their chosen paths.

 Here is a link to the UCAS Parent Guide for 2018 applications (you will be redirected to the UCAS website).
 The document is produced by UCAS to help you understand the application process your son is going through and to help you guide him.
-If you have any further questions or a more specific issue, please contact the school – Miss Lang for general careers advice and guidance, and Mrs Adamson for UCAS application advice.
+If you have any further questions or a more specific issue, please contact the school – Mrs McCabe for general careers advice and guidance, and Mrs Adamson for UCAS application advice.

 These are becoming increasingly attractive to our pupils and offer a tempting alternative to university.
 We fully support our boys who follow this route to their career and recognise its benefits and merits.